wake-forest-ctsi/ammi/datamart/README.md

 - **[Slack Chat](https://community.getdbt.com/)**: Join the live discussions and get support.
 - **[dbt Events](https://events.getdbt.com)**: Find upcoming dbt events near you.
 - **[dbt Blog](https://blog.getdbt.com/)**: Stay up-to-date with dbt's development and best practices.

+NOTE: this readme was written with some help from chatgpt.